awesto/django-shop/docs/customer-model.rst

 The built-in User object can be swapped out and replaced against another implementation.
 Such an alternative implementation has a small limitation.
 It must inherit from ``django.contrib.auth.models.AbstractBaseUser`` and from ``django.contrib.auth.models.PermissionMixin``.
-It also must define all the fields, which are available in the default model as found in ``django.contrib.auth.models.User``.
+It also must define all the fields which are available in the default model as found in ``django.contrib.auth.models.User``.

 By setting the flag ``is_active = False``, we can create guests inside Django's ``User`` model.
 Guests can not sign, they can not reset their password and can thus be considered as “materialized” anonymous users.

-Having guests with an entry in the database, gives us another advantage: By storing the session key of the site visitor inside the User object, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
+Having guests with an entry in the database, gives us another advantage: By using the session key of the site visitor as the User object's username, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
 This further allows the Cart and the Order models always refer to the User model, since they don't have to care about whether a certain User authenticated himself or not.
 It also keeps the workflow simple, whenever an anonymous User decides to register and authenticate himself in the future.

 Add the Customer model to your application